Here’s why you need composition for your design

 - Unwavering focus: A strong focal point is crucial to your design.
 Irrespective of element size, you have to emphasize the important part of your design.
 If your message is not coming through, your audience will never get it.
 Stay focused and build clarity.

 - Leading lines: Direct the eyes of the viewers.
 The point of designing is not to make the customer halt in one place.
 Move them horizontally and vertically.
 You have the power to control their visual perception.

 - Visual hierarchy: Monotony kills creativity.
-Get rid of oh-so-boring designs by setting order of importance in your design.
-Imagine, you have many heavy elements and how will you differentiate one over another.
+Get rid of oh-so-boring designs by setting the order of importance in your design.
+Imagine, you have many heavy elements and how will you differentiate one from another.

 - Symmetric balance: It makes your design well balanced – top to bottom and left to right.
-To some extent, it gives a sense of perfect composition that cannot last longer.
+To some extent, it gives a sense of perfect composition that cannot last long.

 - Off-balance: This design makes the viewer uncomfortable and forces them to think.
 It’s also known as discordant balance because there’s action involved.